About the SDG Dialogue Series

 The Generation Global SDG Dialogue Series is an online programme for young people ages 13-17 to learn about select SDGs through the experience of intercultural dialogue on some of the most significant topics and events of today.
 There is no cost to join the series and the programme will cover four SDGs (Sustainable Development Goals) spread over a four-week period.

-- Educators can choose an SDG from the Series they want to align with their course and can book a video conference for their learners to dialogue about the topic.
+- Educators can choose one or more SDGs from the Series they want to align with their course and can book a video conference for their learners to dialogue about the topic.

 - Learners can book themselves into video conferences on the SDGs of their choice from the Series to explore a global issue of interest.

 - Learners who participate in class or in their own time will receive a digital certificate for the SDGs they have completed.

 You are an educator